kanidm/kanidm/kanidm_book/src/pam_and_nsswitch.md

     # systemctl status kanidm_unixd

-This daemon uses configuration from /etc/kanidm/config.
+This daemon uses connection configuration from /etc/kanidm/config.
 This is the covered in client_tools.
+You can also configure some details of the unixd daemon in /etc/kanidm/unixd.

+    pam_allowed_login_groups = ["posix_group"]

+The `pam_allowed_login_groups` defines a set of posix groups where membership of any of these groups will be allowed to login via pam.
+All posix users and groups can be resolved by nss regardless of pam login status.

 You can then check the communication status of the daemon as any user account.